 The ConfigurationService controls the external and internal configuration of DSpace 2.
-It reads Properties files when the kernel starts up and merges them with any dynamic configuration data which is available from the services.
-This service allows settings to be updated as the system is running, and also defines listeners which allow services to know when their configuration settings have changed and take action if desired.
+It reads in properties files when the kernel starts up and merges them with any dynamic configuration data which is available from the services.
+The service allows settings to be updated as the system is running and also provides listeners which allow services to know when their configuration settings have changed and take action if desired.
 It is the central point to access and manage all the configuration settings in DSpace 2.